A President’s Day Prayer Scott Pauley

 Would you make this your prayer for our president today?

-1. Give thanks for him.
+1. Give thanks to him.
 Thank God that behind every earthly ruler there is a constant King who rules in the affairs of men.

 2. Earnestly pray that his decisions and direction will allow us to continue to live “a quiet and peaceable life” as believers.